internetarchive/brozzler/README.rst

     rethinkdb &>>rethinkdb.log &

     # install brozzler with special dependencies pywb and warcprox
-    pip install brozzler[easy]  # in a virtualenv if desired
+    pip3 install brozzler[easy]  # in a virtualenv if desired

     # queue a site to crawl
     brozzler-new-site http://example.com/